CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 Official Documentation

-For more detailed setup methods, be sure to refer to the official manual.
+For more detailed setup instructions, please refer to the official documentation.

 AI Can Help!

-In practice, providing ChatGPT with the complete steps and timing can help you write GitHub Actions ready for direct use!
+Providing ChatGPT with complete steps and timing can help you create ready-to-use GitHub Actions!

 Summary

-Now you should have a certain understanding of GitHub Actions + Self-hosted Runner.
-In the next article, I will start building the entire process step-by-step using App (iOS) CI/CD as a case study.
+You should now have a solid understanding of GitHub Actions + Self-hosted Runner.
+In the next article, I will start using an App (iOS) CI/CD case to guide you step-by-step through building the entire process.

 Series Articles: